danforbes/substrate-wiki/Validating-on-PoC-2.md

 You may then send the extrinsic `staking/registerSlashPreference(...)` passing your intensions´ id and the max number of slashes before your validator will be unstaked.

+You may then check the storage state with `staking/slashPreferenceOf(...)`.

+The default value is 3.
+This limits your losses to 1000+2000+4000=7k DOTs.

 # Setting a validator node in a nutshell

 The next chapter goes into more details but here is the recipe.